 From a customer perspective, OTT services are inexpensive and supremely convenient.
 Fans can choose the content they want to watch, when they want to watch it, and on whatever device they prefer.
 OTT can also deliver concurrent streams, offering a choice of viewpoints, as well as information and live data.
 Motorsport fans, for example, will often have a number of screens open to view multiple camera angles, as well as lap times and race statistics.

 Then there’s the potential for augmented reality (AR) and virtual reality (VR), providing in-stadium experiences and driven by the imminent arrival of 5G networks.
 “Operators have identified [live sports] events as the springboard for roll-out of a whole range of new interactive and immersive services,” said Gary Miles, CMO of services provider Amdocs.
-“Expect to see the first of these new services and applications rolled out in conjunction with the 2020 Tokyo Olympics, and soccer tournaments in Europe, among other big events in the sports calendar.”

 For sports organisations, OTT provides an efficient way to engage with a fragmented fan base, no matter where they live, unconstrained by TV schedules or rights issues.
 By removing the middleman, it’s forcing IP holders to understand and derive value from their content.
 An OTT platform enables them to own and manage the entire user experience, helping to reinforce the brand while gathering valuable customer data.
 DTC channels are also easier to market via social media, which is often an intrinsic part of the service.